 - Gather information and present a fact based report to the Judge, which reflects what is in the best interest of the child.

 - Help the Judge make an informed decision about the child’s placement and future.

 - Stay with a child’s case, supporting the child, until the case is closed.

 With a CASA at their side, children know there is one special person who will be there for them that will help them find a safe, loving permanent home where their culture is honored.

-If you are interested in becoming a CASA volunteer, learning more about what CASAs do or want to donate to the Pend Oreille Valley CASA program, please contact the Volunteer Coordinator, Anita or the CASA Director, Cathleen.
+If you are interested in becoming a CASA volunteer, learning more about what CASAs do or want to donate to the Pend Oreille Valley CASA program, please contact the Volunteer Coordinator, Johnna or the CASA Director, Cathleen.